exxeleron/enterprise-components/tutorial/Lesson05/README.md

 contain any words specified in `stopWords`:

 ```
-// query executed on access.ap as 'demo' user
+/ execute on access.ap (port 17050) as 'demo' user
 q).example.tradeStats[]
 hh| cnt
 --| -----